Eric-Chen-dev-Wisdom/DORAK/README.md

 ## 🎮 Let's Play!

 DORAK brings families and friends together through fun, competition, and laughter.

+### What Makes DORAK Special?

+✨ **True Bilingual Experience** - Not just translated UI, but fully localized questions in both English and Arabic

+🌍 **Ever-Growing Content** - Import thousands of questions from OpenTrivia DB with one click

+👨‍👩‍👧‍👦 **Family-Friendly** - Suitable for ages 6-99 with appropriate content filters

+🎯 **Gulf Culture Focus** - Questions and themes reflecting Kuwaiti and Gulf traditions

+📊 **Data-Driven** - Analytics dashboard to understand gameplay patterns

+🔄 **Real-Time Sync** - Firebase-powered instant updates across all devices

 **Download now and start your family game night!** 🎲